Morglaf/BookBrew/README.md

 Available imposition schemes:
 - A5 on A3 (8 pages per signature)
 - A5 on A4 (4 pages per signature)
-- Barsino A5 on A4 (4 pages per signature or spread)
+- Brsnob A5 on A4 (4 pages per signature or spread)

 Imposition files are in `.obsidian/plugins/bookbrew/typeset/impose/`